shuvijs/shuvi/CONTRIBUTING.md

 ```

 Once it is done, you can run shuvi cli by `pnpm shuvi` in another terminal.
 It will serve the application in the specified dir.

+## About Publishing

+Shuvi uses [changesets](https://github.com/changesets/changesets) to manage monorepo versions and publish.

+### For Developers

+After writing code and complete test, run `pnpm changeset` to add a changeset, or run `pnpm changeset pre enter xxx` to add a changeset with prereleases version.
+And then bring this changeset file to git.